josefs/meta-paper/paper.md

 delayed representation called a cursored array, which allows LLVMs optimizer to recover the sharing in the stencil computation.  [@lippmeier2011efficient]

-In meta-repa we have solved the problem of sharing computation between elements by using Push arrays to represent the result of the stencil computation.
+In meta-repa the problem of sharing computation between elements is solved by using Push arrays to represent the result of the stencil computation.
 The Push array allows the producer more control over the loop that writes the array, which makes it possible to explicitily exploit the sharing by having a inner sequential loop that maintains